 In the City of Marlborough, multifamily housing is allowed through two primary sections of the zoning ordinance - Multifamily by Special Permit and Comprehensive Developments.
 The applicable locations for these two approaches to multifamily housing are illustrated on the City of Marlborough Zoning Map below.
 Multifamily by Special Permit is allowed in the Marlborough Village District (MVD), Business Districts (B), Residence B (RB), and Residence C (RC) districts.
 Comprehensive Developments are allowed anywhere in the City, except the Marlborough Village District (MVD).
-The districts for the design guidelines respond to this regulatory context.
-The three districts responding to varying context of the existing conditions of the City are established and described in more detail on the following pages.
+The three context types for the design guidelines respond to this regulatory context.
+The three types respond to varying context of the existing conditions of the City.
+The characteristics of each context type are described in more detail on the following pages.
 The design guidelines are divided into three sections based on these districts: